Courses Search Results

 Target Audience: All staff who teach and/or support learning at Strathclyde

+This is the booking page for ONLINE attendance.
 This workshop aims to provide support for potential applicants for this year’s Strathclyde Chancellor’s Fellows Scheme, to understand how the hiring process works and what is expected in the application.

 Target Audience: Anyone interested in applying to the Chancellors’ Fellow Scheme